William Huddy

 Mindy Glover

-Mindy Glover, M.A., is an affiliate professor in the Department of Communication Studies at Metropolitan State University of Denver.
-Her areas of expertise include communication in politics, organizational communication and online communication.
-She is currently teaching Diversity and Communication in the U.S.
+Mindy Glover, M.A., is an adjunct professor in the Department of Communication Studies at Metropolitan State University of Denver.

 Darrin Duber-Smith